 Where, for example, there is a reduction in waste this will result in a reduction in the cost of disposing of the waste to landfill sites, there will also be an intangible benefit to the organisation from the increasing sense of well-being by the staff who are aware that their support for the initiative is having an environmental impact.
-The challenge here, as far as the EMM is concerned, is to be able to allocate a realistic monetary value to this perceived feeling of well being.
+The challenge here, as far as efficiency calculations are concerned, is to be able to allocate a realistic monetary value to this perceived feeling of well being.
 It could be that this environmental approach is used to help attract new investment through, for example, an increase in student numbers or in grants or gifts from donors.

-In some instances, there may be a cost associated with a ‘sustainability’ decision; this should be recorded in the EMM as a negative, cashable, efficiency.
+In some instances, there may be a cost associated with a ‘sustainability’ decision; this should be recorded as a negative, cashable, efficiency.
 In many instances, however, there will be other efficiencies that will outweigh the ‘cost’ of taking the sustainable decision.
 Using the Whole Life Costing model, it may be shown that the purchase of a more expensive piece of equipment will have lower operating costs and, in the longer term, will offer better value for money.